XgemsCon/file-manager/README.md

-# file-manager
+# file-manager 📁
-This is a basic file manager.in this app users can view,delete,copy,paste,move,rename any type of file.
+*This is a basic file manager.in this app users can view delete,copy,paste,move,rename any type of file.*